 These are typically crafted from wood and round objects.
 They come in various sizes and can add four to three few inches to the height of a desk, making them a suitable option for those planning to make a desk taller.

-For those requiring a higher desk, bun feet of up to 10 inches in height are available, providing a semi-permanent height solution for height adjustment.
+If you’re aiming for a higher desk, I recommend using bun feet of up to 10 inches in height, which will provide you a semi-permanent height solution for height adjustment.

 The installation of these feet involves creating holes in the bottom of the desk, but they can be easily taken off and reinstalled as needed.